 - Potholes or other defective road conditions

 Your car accident attorney in Tampa will be able to investigate your accident to determine the precise cause.
 From there, they will be able to identify the liable party, which may be another driver, vehicle manufacturer, or government responsible for maintaining the roadway.

-Contact Brooks Law Group – Personal injury lawyer near you in Tampa, Florida today to schedule a free consultation to talk to a Car Traffic Collison attornet about your case.
+Contact a car accident lawyer near you in Tampa, FL at Brooks Law Group today to schedule a free consultation to talk to a Car Traffic Collison attorney about your case.
 We can discuss your legal options and explain how we can help you pursue the compensation you deserve.